Keep the Lights On is brutally honest and devastating like love can be when ruined by drug addiction and by one person’s dependence on another

-When Keep the Lights On begins, the year is 1998 and we see Erik (Thure Lindhardt) lying in his bed in a dim room looking for someone on a phone sex hotline.
+When Keep the Lights On begins, the year is 1998 and we see Erik (Thure Lindhardt) lying in his bed in a dimly lit room looking for someone on a phone sex hotline.
 It is a perfect opening scene that illustrates what the film wants to do, showing a gay man trying to find some connection in a city like New York.
-After a few frustrated attempts, Erik leaves to meet a guy he just spoke to and walks to his place to the sound of a dissonant minimalist viola that seems to translate his state of mind.
+After a few frustrated attempts, Erik leaves to meet a guy he just spoke with and walks to his place to the sound of a dissonant minimalist viola that seems to translate his state of mind.
 It is as if the instrument is also looking for a song.
 When Erik enters Paul’s (Zachary Booth) apartment, they don’t exchange a word and jump straight to the kissing.
-No need to waste time when they both know what they want, right?
+No need to waste time when they both know what they want.

 Thus, it is only natural that their relationship turns into a source of suffering for both.
 Without seeming to realize the pattern he follows, looking for the same person in every new boyfriend (even the name Paul is a variation of his last one’s, Paolo), Erik adopts a nearly stoic attitude, at some point even physically hurting himself as a cry of despair in a destructive relationship.
-Lindhardt’s performance is intense, while Sachs is smart to emphasize Erik’s dissatisfaction by framing him in corners and piercing the film’s yellow cinematography with blue details that become more and more noticeable.
+Lindhardt’s performance is intense, while Sachs is smart to emphasize Erik’s dissatisfaction by framing him in corners and piercing the film’s yellow cinematography with blue details that become more and more pronounced.
 Later on, the blue takes over when we witness an extremely depressing scene involving a male prostitute in a hotel room.

 It may be hard for some viewers to believe that anyone can be so passive when in love — and I’ve heard people complain that the film is unrealistic — but what makes Keep the Lights On so honest is how it depicts Erik’s gradual realization that he is stuck in an unhealthy relationship.
 At a certain moment, Paul even notices that their apartment floor is buckling, in an intelligent representation of what is happening to them.
 When Erik points out to an assistant that there is something that needs to be fixed in the documentary, he is told that they can fix it later — which illustrates his own attitude towards Paul, since he refuses to face the elephant in the room and seems to believe that the two can work out their problems in bed.

-Reaching a conclusion that impresses for its maturity – especially as the dissonant sounds of Arthur Russell’s voice and viola finally seem to find a song as well (“Every step is moving me up,” he sings) – Keep the Lights On is the kind of gay-themed drama that is becoming increasingly rare nowadays: one that is brutally honest and devastating like actual love can be when ruined by drug addiction and by one person’s dependence on another.
+Reaching a conclusion that impresses for its maturity — especially as the dissonant sounds of Arthur Russell’s voice and viola finally seem to find a song (“Every step is moving me up,” he sings) — Keep the Lights On is the kind of gay-themed drama that is becoming increasingly rare nowadays: one that is brutally honest and devastating like love can be when ruined by addiction and by one person’s dependence on another.

 May 20, 2017